corth-lang/Corth/README.md

 - If `if` is used with an `else`, the stack change between `if` and `else` must be the same for the code between `else` and `end`.
 - Stack must not change between `while` and `end`.
 - Even though parser does not care for indentation, it is still a good idea to indent since in Corth these operations can get very hard to understand very quickly.
-- Sadly, Corth does not have `else if/elif` satements at the moment.
+- Sadly, Corth does not have `else if/elif` statements at the moment.

 ### Let: